January 25, 2021

 Ever since the advent of 2020, businesses have increasingly been working to incorporate cyber resilience into their business models to tackle the ever-increasing operational cyber risks.

-Let’s take a look at a few principles that security operations centers can adhere to in the new normal:
+Let’s take a look at a few principles that security operations centres can adhere to in the new normal:

-A study revealed that ever since coronavirus lead to heavy e-mail communication, 21% of e-mails were found to contain malicious attachments with a tenfold increase in phishing levels.
+A study revealed that ever since the coronavirus led to heavy e-mail communication, 21% of e-mails were found to contain malicious attachments with a tenfold increase in phishing levels.
 It is, therefore, crucial that businesses remain vigilant and train their employees to deal with such circumstances.

-In addition to that, remote work continues post-pandemic, and thus preparing to offer secure, cloud empowered tech is vital along with AI-integrated systems.
-Google trends show 42% increase in searches related to removing a virus, making upgrading an essential.
+In addition to that, remote work continues post-pandemic, and thus preparing to offer secure, cloud-empowered tech is vital along with AI-integrated systems.
+Google Trends show a 42% increase in searches related to removing a virus, making upgrading an essential.

-Our managed security operations center (SOC) services provide 24x7x365 proactive security monitoring, threat intelligence, vulnerability management, forensic analysis, and incident response.
+Our managed security operations centre (SOC) services provide 24/7x365 proactive security monitoring, threat intelligence, vulnerability management, forensic analysis, and incident response.

-Get in touch with our experts to explore a cost-effective way to gain all the benefits of an SOC and make better decisions by employing intelligence-driven analytics, all without the associated overhead.
+Get in touch with our experts to explore a cost-effective way to gain all the benefits of a SOC and make better decisions by employing intelligence-driven analytics, all without the associated overhead.